 Before you begin!
 If you make this, will you do me a huge favor and leave a review and rating letting me know how you liked this recipe?
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.

-Mix in flour and cornstarch, followed by the chocolate and peanut butter chips.
+- Mix in all-purpose flour (1 ½ cups) and cornstarch (1 tablespoon), followed by the semi-sweet chocolate chips (½ cup) and peanut butter chips (½ cup).
 Mix the dough until well-combined.